Jaswanthh22/Ai_Browser_Navigator/README.md

 ----------

-### **2. Frontend Lead**
+### **2. Frontend developer**

 👤 **Speaker: Frontend Lead**
-"As the Frontend Lead, I’m responsible for the **user interface and experience**.
+As the Frontend developer, I’m responsible for the **user interface and experience**.

-We are designing a clean, **responsive web app** where users can simply type or speak their instructions.
-The results from the AI agent will be displayed in an **organized, readable format**, such as tables or cards.
+We are going to build a clean, **responsive web app** where users can simply type or text their instructions.
+The results from the AI agent will be displayed in an **organized, readable format**.

-I’ll also handle **API integration** so that the frontend communicates smoothly with our backend AI engine, ensuring the user feels like they’re chatting with a smart assistant that can browse the web on their behalf."
+I will also manage the API integration to ensure the frontend acts as a transparent window to the AI engine's work.
+It'll be as if a knowledgeable assistant is carrying out your web search requests right in front of you, with every step visible on the screen.
+This design allows for instant interruption—you can stop the process the moment you see the work isn't going where you want it to.
 ----------

 ### **3. Backend Lead**